BSA welcomes its first baby of 2023

 AMARILLO, Texas (KAMR/KCIT) — Officials with the BSA Health System announced that the first baby born in 2023 is Ren Thompson.

-According to a BSA press release, Thompson was born at around 1:04 a.m. on Sunday, Jan.
+According to a BSA press release, she was born at around 1:04 a.m. on Sunday, Jan.
 1 to Tabitha and Russell Thompson.

 Ren weighs 8 pounds and 4 ounces and measures 19.5 inches long.